TWOB The Hollow Passage: the place I never expected to be

-The Hollow Passage isn’t a term you’ll find in psychology books or survivor groups—it’s what I call the place I unexpectedly landed in after my mean narcissistic mother died.
+The Hollow Passage isn’t a term you’ll find in psychology books or survivor group.
+It’s what I call the place I unexpectedly landed in after I went no contact with my mean narcissistic mother, then again when she died six months later.

 I named it The Hollow Passage because there was no other word for it.